chocolatey/docs/input/en-us/guides/organizations/set-up-certificate-authentication.md

 ## Repository Setup

-Most package repositories do not naively support client certificate authentication, instead requiring a reverse proxy like Nginx or Apache to do that.
+Most package repositories do not natively support client certificate authentication, instead requiring a reverse proxy like Nginx or Apache to do that.
 This may take the form of having the repository allowing anonymous access, and handling all authentication on the reverse proxy side, or the repository may support user authentication via a header after the reverse proxy validates the certificate.

 ### Generating the Certificates